 Contact Us for a Free Initial Consultation

 If you or a loved one have been harmed by a charter plane crash, you should be confident that the attorney you retain is effective in litigating aviation cases.
-The Baum, Hedlund, Aristei & Goldman law firm has extensive experience in all types of aviation and charter plane crash litigation, and over the years, we’ve recovered over half a billion for our injured clients.
+Baum Hedlund Aristei & Goldman has extensive experience in all types of aviation and charter plane crash litigation, and over the years, we’ve recovered over half a billion for our injured clients.